-All school employees are required to report alleged violations of this policy to the principal or the principal's designee investigation of each alleged incident.
-The investigation is to be completed within three school days after a report or complaint is made.
+All school employees are required to report alleged violations of this policy to the principal or the principal's designee

 All other members of the school community, including students, parents, volunteers, and visitors, are encouraged to report any act that may be a violation of this policy.
 Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report.